val-pin/val-pin/README.md

 ## Welcome to my page

-🌱 I’m currently learning Full Stack Web Development at Code Academy Berlin
+🌱 I completed the course of Full Stack Web Development at Code Academy Berlin

 <!--
 **val-pin/val-pin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.